Building Our Future

 The Board of Trustees approved a long-range master facilities plan to create a distinctive and innovative learning environment, strengthen community, and prepare students for a fast-changing global society.
 These capital projects surfaced as priorities:

-Purdy Center for Science and Mathematics (New Upper School Math/Science Building)
+Purdy Center for Science and Mathematics (Phase I: Opened August 2018)

 Dowd Student Center (Phase II: Opening August 2019—New Upper and Lower School Student Center, includes Dawson Dining Hall and Michelle and Mike Bailey Upper School Dining Hall)

 John and Claudia Belk Upper School Learning Center (Phase III: Groundbreaking June 2019.
 Includes the Mattei Family Library and Media Center)

 Endowment (to support program, financial aid, faculty professional development, and operations)